zer2/fantasy-basketball-optimizer/about/static_explanation.md

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
 Still, the dominance displayed by G-scores in the simulations suggests that the G-score modification really is appropriate.

-To confirm the intuition about why the G-score works, take a look at its win rates by category against $11$ Z-score drafters in 9-Cat
+To confirm the intuition about why the G-score works, take a look at its win rates by category against $11$ managers using Z-score in 9-Cat

 |     | G-score win rate |
 | -------- | ------- |